i-doit/knowledge-base/docs/en/consolidate-data/csv-data-import/example-csv-import-licenses.md

 In this example we build on the [CSV import of applications](example-csv-import-applications.md) and want to import licenses.

-!!! info

-    his article was last checked for i-doit version 1.17.2
+!!! info "This article was last checked for i-doit version 1.17.2"

 For the import we need the following information: